SoloUnity/valorantstorechecker-iOS/README.md

 - [ ] Notify when skin is in shop

 ### Help Translate
 You can help the translation with a pull request of relevant Localizable.strings file from the correct language.lproj folder [here](https://github.com/SoloUnity/Valorant-Store-Checker-App/tree/main/ValorantStoreChecker/Ressources).
+The majority of these translations were done with DeepL or Google Translate.

 ### Acknowledgements
 Thank you to the following people and repositories: